How To Hide Your Phone Number With Anonymous Calls or Text Apps

 2. Find an anonymous texting website of your choice.

-3. Read through the website and make sure that the service is still active.
+3. Read the website and confirm that the service is still active.

 4. Enter the recipient’s phone number.